Counseling Improves Survivorship Plan Implementation for Low-Income Breast Cancer Survivors

 Learning to Advocate for Oneself

 The National Academy of Medicine (formerly the Institute of Medicine) and professional oncology groups strongly recommend the use of survivorship care plans, which summarize treatments a patient received and map out their follow-up care.
-Anecdotal reports have suggested that patients appreciate receiving such plans.
+Anecdotal reports have suggested that patients appreciate receiving such plan.

 Disappointingly to researchers, previous randomized trials of survivorship care plans have shown little impact on improving quality of life or addressing survivors’ health concerns.
 However, none of these trials had targeted low-income, underserved cancer survivors, who may have substantial survivorship care needs, Dr. Maly and her colleagues wrote.